kawaiimane/python-mini-projects/encrypt-decrypt-text/README.md

 **tuple unpacking** to store the two return values into separate variables in one line.

+Both functions are defined before being called.
+This follows Python convention of separating function definitions from execution.

 ## What I learned
 - How AES encryption works with CBC mode
 - The difference between CBC and CFB mode and why padding is needed for CBC